 Lunch at Krka National Park

-After a morning of exploration, we stopped for lunch at one of the park’s restaurants.
-They offer a range of local Croatian dishes – I recommend trying the freshly grilled fish along with a glass of local wine.
-Our favorite was Alte Mühle Kristijan, which is located right next to Roški Slap waterfalls, your next stop on this itinerary.
+After a morning of exploration, plan a stop for lunch at one of the park’s restaurants.
+They offer a range of local Croatian dishes.Eating freshly grilled fish along with a glass of local wine is always a popular option.
+That said, our favorite is Alte Mühle Kristijan, which is located right next to Roški Slap waterfalls, your next stop on this itinerary.
+This restaurant is great for light snacks and lunch, as it does have a limited menu.
+They make up for this limited menu with their stellar location.

 Visiting Roški Slap